 d) User Rights Assignment: Settings such as log on locally, log on through remote desktop services, etc., can be configured here

-e) Security Options: It includes the settings for Interactive log on messages, user account control, etc.
+e) Security Options: It includes the settings for Interactive logon messages, user account control, etc.

 f) Software Restriction Policies: Administrators can configure a Software Restriction Policy to determine what software a user can install on a machine.
 By creating Hash rules, Certificate rules, Path rules, etc., administrators can restrict users from installing harmful software.

-g) Internet Explorer Maintenance: This setting can be used to impose organization wide internet policy by configuring proxy servers, homepage, etc. This setting is available only under User configuration.
+g) Internet Explorer Maintenance: This setting can be used to impose organization-wide internet policy by configuring proxy servers, homepage, etc. This setting is available only under User configuration.

 h) Folder Redirection: This setting enables the administrator to store important user files such as profile folder and home folder in a secure, centralized location such as a file server.
-It results in high availability of user’s files and folders and easier management of backup and restore.
+It results in high availability of user’s files and folders and easier management of backup and restores.
 This setting is available only under user configuration.